Stability and instability in saddle point dynamics Part II: The subgradient method: Proofs of the main results

-The first term is non-positive due to the assumption that the {ODE satisfies \eqref{eq:projected-pathwise-stable-ODE}.} The other two terms are non-positive due to the definition of the normal cone. \end{proof} We now use the isometry property together with the geometry of the convex projection term to obtain the key result of this section, \autoref{prop:omega-limit-set-in-face}, which states that the limiting dynamics of a pathwise stable ODE restricted to a convex set $K$ have $C^1$ smooth vector field and lie inside one of the faces of $K$.
+\icl{We now} use the isometry property together with the geometry of the convex projection term to obtain the key result of this section, \autoref{prop:omega-limit-set-in-face}, which states that the limiting dynamics of a pathwise stable ODE restricted to a convex set $K$ have $C^1$ smooth vector field and lie inside one of the faces of $K$.

 To prove the theorem we will make use of a simple lemma on faces of convex sets. \begin{lemma} Let $K\subseteq\mathbb{R}^n$ be non-empty closed and convex and $A\subseteq K$.
 Let $F$ be the minimal face of $K$ containing $A$, (see \autoref{def:minimal-face}), then $\relint(F)$ intersects $\Conv A$. \end{lemma} The statement of this lemma and the idea behind its proof are illustrated by \autoref{fig:C-intersects-relint-F}.